Dead pedal

-In an automobile, the dead pedal, often also called a footrest, is typically a non-moving piece of rubber or metal that the driver is supposed to rest his or her left foot on when driving.
-Although the dead pedal serves no function in the car, many cars opt to implement it because it provides a number of benefits to the driver.
+In an automobile, the dead pedal, often also called a footrest, is typically a non-moving piece of rubber or metal that the driver is supposed to rest their foot on when driving.
+Although the dead pedal serves no mechanical function in the car, many car manufacturers opt to implement it because it provides a number of ergonomic benefits to the driver.
 In manual transmission cars, the dead pedal is designed to promote a smoother actuation of the clutch by keeping the driver's foot in the same plane as the pedal.
 Automatic transmission cars can also benefit from the dead pedal because it prevents fatigue by offering a stable inclined surface on which the driver can place their foot.
 Even if a car does not have a dead pedal installed, there are a variety of aftermarket accessories that can be installed.

 History

 The dead pedal was not a staple component in the original design of automobile pedals.
 Cars such as the original Ford Model T, 1908, did not have dead pedals and had an upright pedal system.
-The dead pedal was developed to prevent the accidental actuation of the clutch or brake, also known as left-foot braking, by providing an alternative surface to rest the foot on.
+The dead pedal was developed to prevent the accidental actuation of the clutch or brake, by providing an alternative surface to rest the foot on.
 The dead pedal became more important with time as stronger and faster cars were developed because the left foot must push against the floor to brace the driver's body.
 Racing cars and civilian cars with manual transmission systems will have the dead pedal.
-Most auto transmission cars can also have the dead pedal but cars like the Ford Focus 1998 don't have it.
+Cars equipped with an automatic transmission may also have a dead pedal.